Science

 We aim to develop children’s scientific skills needed to:

-1. Plan, collect, discuss and analyse scientific investigations we carry out
+• Plan, collect, discuss and analyse scientific investigations.

-2. Be increasingly proficient in scientific enquiry; to ask questions and record information in an organised way
+• Be increasingly proficient in scientific enquiry; to ask questions, make predictions and record information in an organised way.

-3. Interpret data, asking questions to understand subject knowledge learnt – asking how or why
+• Interpret and evaluate data, asking questions to understand subject knowledge they have learnt – often asking how or why.

-4. Communicate scientific subject knowledge in a variety of ways, including through pictures, videos, numerical and quantitative data and hands on practical work
+• Interpret and communicate scientific subject knowledge in a variety of ways, including through pictures, videos, numerical and quantitative data and hands on practical work.

-• Teachers provide interactive well composed lessons that allow children to explore their learning and understanding, to asked questions and independently carry out investigations
+• Teachers deliver interactive, well-designed lessons that allow children to deepen their learning and understanding, to ask questions and carry out investigations.

 Impact